 We all know games are a great way to get in some great math practice with kids.
-Dice games, in particular are the perfect tool to keep in your arsenal of materials for quick math learning games.
-This addition and subtraction dice game is great for kids ages 5 and up who are learning early math skills, or for even precocious 4 year olds who love numbers.
+Dice games, in particular, are the perfect tool to keep in your arsenal of materials for quick math learning games.
+This addition and subtraction dice game is great for kids ages 5 and up who are learning early math skills, or even for precocious 4 year olds who love numbers.

 The best part is, this game is super easy to learn.
 You can print out the instructions to have on hand (see form below) but all you really have to remember is the mantra: “5 dice-4 rolls, add high-subtract low-add high-subtract last.”